 The stories we tell ourselves aren’t always rooted in reality.
 This is a great way to make sure we’re operating from a place of reality versus getting bogged down in perception.

-So that’s it, you’ve got part of my secret sauce via these 4 simple steps.
-Before you know it, you’ll be on the way to experiencing the benefits of journaling to be a better salesperson, leader, startup founder, entrepreneur, friend, family member…
+So that’s it.
+You’ve got part of my secret sauce via these four simple steps.
+Before you know it, you’ll be on the way to experiencing the benefits of journaling to be a better salesperson, leader, startup founder, entrepreneur, friend, or family member…

 BIG love to the Society of Saleswomen for taking my words shared and creating a powerful LinkedIn posting to bring it all to life visually for the social media win.